-- (h) Each examination will be given in two parts to be designated Part A and Part B. - (1) Part A component. - (A) Part A will be composed of five minutes of two-voice dictation of questions and answers given at 225 words per minute, five minutes of dictation of a jury charge given at 200 words per minute, and five minutes of dictation of selected literary material given at 180 words per minute. - (B) Each applicant must personally take down the test and must reduce the takedown to writing. - (C) The minimum passing grade on each section of Part A is 95% accuracy.
-An error will be charged for: - (i) each wrong word; - (ii) each omitted word; - (iii) each added word not dictated; - (iv) each contraction where read as two words; - (v) two words where read as a contraction; - (vi) each misplaced word; - (vii) each misplaced period that materially alters the sense of a group of words or a sentence; - (viii) each misspelled word; - (ix) each plural or singular if the opposite was dictated; and - (x) each wrong number. - (D) Applicants may use a dictionary during Part A. - (E) Applicants will be allowed three hours to complete the transcription of Part A of the test.
-If time permits, an applicant may review his or her transcript but may use only the original takedown from which the transcript was prepared to review the transcript.

-- (2) Part B component. - (A) Part B of the test must consist of objective questions touching on elementary aspects of court reporting, spelling, and grammar and Texas rules and procedure. - (B) Applicants may not use a dictionary during Part B. - (C) The minimum passing grade on Part B is 75%. - (3) Notwithstanding Rule 3.11(d), an applicant who passes Part A or Part B of the examination but fails the other part will not be required to be reexamined on the part that the applicant passed. - (i) An applicant who fails an examination may request that the examination be regraded by sending a written request to the Commission office within 20 days of the date of notice that the applicant has failed the examination.
+- (i) each wrong word; - (ii) each omitted word; - (iii) each added word not dictated; - (iv) each contraction where read as two words; - (v) two words where read as a contraction; - (vi) each misplaced word; - (vii) each misplaced period that materially alters the sense of a group of words or a sentence; - (viii) each misspelled word; - (ix) each plural or singular if the opposite was dictated; and - (x) each wrong number. - (D) Applicants may use a dictionary during Part A. - (E) Applicants will be allowed three hours to complete the transcription of Part A of the test.
+If time permits, an applicant may review his or her transcript but may use only the original takedown from which the transcript was prepared to review the transcript. - (2) Part B component. - (A) Part B of the test must consist of objective questions touching on elementary aspects of court reporting, spelling, and grammar and Texas rules and procedure. - (B) Applicants may not use a dictionary during Part B. - (C) The minimum passing grade on Part B is 75%. - (3) Notwithstanding Rule 3.11(d), an applicant who passes Part A or Part B of the examination but fails the other part will not be required to be reexamined on the part that the applicant passed. - (h) An applicant who fails an examination may request that the examination be regraded by sending a written request to the Commission office within 20 days of the date of notice that the applicant has failed the examination.
 If the examination is regraded, the Commission will inform the applicant of the results of the regrading.
-Upon receipt of the regrading results, the applicant may request a personal review of the examination with a member of the advisory board.
-The request for a personal review must be in writing and filed within twenty days of the notice of regrading results. - (j) The Commission must certify to the Supreme Court of Texas the names of applicants who have completed all application requirements and are determined on examination to be qualified in professional shorthand reporting.
-In its certification, the Commission must specify the method or methods of reporting used by each successful applicant in taking the examination. - (k) A person certified under Chapter 52 of the Government Code prior to September 1, 1983, may retain a general certification authorizing the person to use any method of shorthand reporting authorized in Rule 6.2(a)(1), provided that the person keeps the certification in continuous effect. - (l) To register, a court reporting firm or affiliate office must pay all required fees and register on a form provided by the Commission.
-The registration form must state whether any officers, directors, or managerial employees of the firm or affiliate office have been finally convicted of a felony or misdemeanor other than a minor traffic offense or juvenile offense. - (m) The Commission may: - (1) refuse to certify to the Supreme Court the application of a person who was finally convicted of an offense that directly relates to the

-- duties and responsibilities of a certified court reporter as determined using the factors listed in Rule 3.5; or - (2) refuse to register a court reporting firm or affiliate office if an officer, director, or managerial employee of the firm or affiliate office was finally convicted of a felony or misdemeanor that directly relates to providing court reporting services as determined using the factors listed in Rule 3.5.
+Upon receipt of the regrading results, the applicant may request a personal review of the examination with a member

+- of the advisory board.
+The request for a personal review must be in writing and filed within 20 days of the notice of regrading results. - (i) The Commission must certify to the Supreme Court of Texas the names of applicants who have completed all application requirements and are determined on examination to be qualified in professional shorthand reporting.
+In its certification, the Commission must specify the method or methods of reporting used by each successful applicant in taking the examination. - (j) A person certified under Chapter 52 of the Government Code prior to September 1, 1983, may retain a general certification authorizing the person to use any method of shorthand reporting authorized in Rule 6.2(a)(1), provided that the person keeps the certification in continuous effect. - (k) To register, a court reporting firm or affiliate office must pay all required fees and register on a form provided by the Commission.
+The registration form must state whether any officers, directors, or managerial employees of the firm or affiliate office have been finally convicted of a felony or misdemeanor other than a minor traffic offense or juvenile offense. - (1) The Commission may: - (1) refuse to certify to the Supreme Court the application of a person who was finally convicted of an offense that directly relates to the duties and responsibilities of a certified court reporter as determined using the factors listed in Rule 3.5; or - (2) refuse to register a court reporting firm or affiliate office if an officer, director, or managerial employee of the firm or affiliate office was finally convicted of a felony or misdemeanor that directly relates to providing court reporting services as determined using the factors listed in Rule 3.5.